ronaldpereira/socket-chat/README.md

-# tp2redes
+# Event Oriented Message System

-Implementation of a messenger with client and server programs using sockets
+Implementation of a event oriented messenger with client and server programs using sockets in Python.